 The rounding default you select applies to all new workbooks you create until you modify the workbook or selection properties.

 Change the Rounding in Workbooks Properties

-Use the Workbook Properties to change the rounding default for the current workbook.
+Use the Workbook Properties to change the rounding default for the current or active workbook.
 Your user settings do not change.

-Click the rounding magnitude.
-If you don’t want to apply any rounding to the values in the workbook, click No Rounding.
+Select the rounding magnitude.
+If you don’t want to apply any rounding to the values in the workbook, select No Rounding.

 Suppress Rounding for Columns, Rows, or Cells

 Use the Selection Properties to override workbook settings for specific columns, rows, and cells.
 For example, create exceptions if you want all the numbers in your report to be rounded except for certain types of numbers like Earnings Per Share.